innV0/kb.innV0.com/pages/PragInn.md

 		- *“We have lots of ideas, but nothing ever gets implemented.”*
 		- *“We don’t have time or budget to do innovation like the big guys.”*
 		- *“Innovation sounds great… but our day-to-day always gets in the way.”*
 		- You’re not alone.
 Most companies are **too busy surviving** to innovate in a way that feels real, useful, or affordable.
-That’s where **PragInn** comes in.
+That’s where **iNNitiatives** comes in.
 	- ## ⚡ Start Innovating Yesterday
 	  collapsed:: true
 		- If you apply our **pragmatic innovation framework**, it will feel like you started innovating **yesterday**
-		- We’ve already done the research, the planning, and the structuring — so you don’t have to.
-PragInn provides:
+		- We’ve already done the research, the planning, and the structuring — so you don’t have to. iNNitiatives provides:
 			- A complete methodology.
 			- Ready-to-use tools.
 			- A step-by-step process adapted to the reality of your business.
 		- Instead of spending months trying to figure out **how** to innovate, you can start **doing it** right away — in your actual context, with your real team, using your current resources.
-		- You don’t need to design a framework. **We’ve done it for you.** All you need is to commit and start.
-PragInn places you at the **starting point of real innovation**, not just strategic intention.
+		- You don’t need to design a framework. **We’ve done it for you.** All you need is to commit and start. iNNitiatives places you at the **starting point of real innovation**, not just strategic intention.
 		- ⚠️ If you don’t take this step, your competition will.
 	- ## 💪 A Relentlessly Practical Approach
 	  collapsed:: true
-		- PragInn is **not about telling inspirational stories** or listing innovation principles that sound nice on slides but are light-years away from your company’s real context.
+		- iNNitiatives is **not about telling inspirational stories** or listing innovation principles that sound nice on slides but are light-years away from your company’s real context.
 		- This framework is designed for:
 			- Companies **too busy with daily operations** to set aside 20% of their time for "creative exploration" like Google.
 			- Organizations that **can’t afford** expensive consultants or million-dollar innovation labs.